TEN-framework/ten_framework/docs/ten_agent/overview.md

 ### property.json

 All graph information is stored in property.json.
-We recommend using the Graph Editor to create and edit the graphs instead of directly modifying property.json.
+We recommend using the Graph Designer to create and edit the graphs instead of directly modifying `property.json`.
 Each graph consists of a list of nodes and connections:

 - In each node section, specify which extension will be used in the node, along with all required environment variables.
 - In each connection section, specify how the data is passed.
 Data should flow from an extension to one or more destination extensions.
 The data format must be one of the four formats defined by TEN: Command, Data, Video Frame, or Audio Frame.